chef-boneyard/audit/README.md

 #### Reporting to Chef Automate via Chef Server

-If you want the audit cookbook to retrieve compliance profiles and report to Chef Automate through Chef Server, set the `reporter` and `profiles` attributes.
+To retrieve compliance profiles and report to Chef Automate through Chef Server, set the `reporter` and `profiles` attributes.

 This requires Chef Client >= 12.16.42, Chef Server version 12.11.1, and Chef Automate 0.6.6 or newer, as well as integration between the Chef Server and Chef Automate.
 More details [here](https://docs.chef.io/integrate_compliance_chef_automate.html#collector-chef-server-automate).